Everyday I Write the Book: Video

 The music video for "Everyday I Write the Book" was directed by Don Letts and has been called a "classic MTV hit" and features footage of Elvis Costello and the Attractions performing in a studio with female backup singers Claudia Fontaine and Caron Wheeler dressed in African clothing and kente cloth headwraps.
 Footage of Costello and his bandmates performing is mingled with footage showing celebrity lookalikes of Prince Charles and Diana, Princess of Wales, Charles incongruously doing household chores and Diana watching television in a middle class domicile.
 Clips of the silent films being watched by Diana are included in the montage.

 When Prince Charles appears wielding a rapier and wearing a swashbuckler costume like that of the actors in the silent film, Princess Diana rolls her eyes and returns her attention to the television.
 Further attempts by Prince Charles to impress his spouse—including presenting her with a red rose and jumping through a flaming hoop—are similarly rebuffed as she is more interested in the romances depicted on her television.
 Costello later commented that he had "no idea" of the reason for the interspersed royalty scenes, which were, he says, the director's idea.
 At one point, the singer drops two stone tablets similar to those in the classic film The Ten Commandments and they are smashed.

 "Heathen Town"

-The single was backed with the non-album B-side "Heathen Town", which Costello described as his answer song to the Flying Burritos Brothers' "Sin City".
+The single was backed with the non-album B-side "Heathen Town", which Costello described as his answer song to the Flying Burrito Brothers' "Sin City".
 It later was released on the compilation Out of Our Idiot.